Primary Education and Teaching Studies with Foundation Year BA (Hons)

 Compulsory

-• Focused around core curriculums taught within the UK, this module aims to improve your confidence, knowledge and understanding of English, mathematics and science at primary level.
-You will also develop the pedagogical knowledge, skills and understanding necessary for the successful teaching of the subjects.
+• This module focuses on the core curriculums taught within the UK and aims to improve your confidence, knowledge and understanding of English, mathematics and science at the primary level.
+It also aims to help you develop the pedagogical knowledge, skills and understanding necessary for the successful teaching of the subjects.

 Compulsory

-• In this module, you will be introduced to a range of research methods used in educational research.
-You will critically analyse the relationship between theory and practice and be introduced to the social issues surrounding research, including positionality and researching practice in a school setting.
+• This module aims to introduce you to a range of research methods in educational research.
+You’ll critically analyse the relationship between theory and practice and learn about the social issues surrounding research, including positionality and researching practice in a school setting.
 You will demonstrate your skills by preparing an independent literature review.

 Compulsory